KentaGoto/ja2Romaji_webapp/README.md

 # ja2Romaji_webapp

 ## Description
 Converts Japanese to Romaji.
-Japanese text pasted by copy and paste will be converted into romaji.
+Japanese text pasted by copy and paste will be converted into Romaji.
 **Note:**
-If you're Japanese, you'll understand, but the kanji passages cannot be accurately converted into roman characters.
+If you're Japanese, you'll understand, but the Kanji passages cannot be accurately converted into Romaji.
 Especially, proper nouns such as people's names cannot be converted correctly.

 ## Usage
 ```